Mageshwaran18/Interview_Prep/CS_Fundamentals/DBMS.md

         - Used when a relationship itself has an attribute or participates in another relationship.
         - "Employee works on Project" → This whole thing can link to Client.
         - So, Client hires this (Employee–Project) team.
+        - So, we use Aggregation:
+        - Create aggregation:
+            - (Employee — Works_On — Project) → treat this as a single unit
+            - Now link:
+                - Manager — Supervises — Aggregated(Works_On)

 - What are the steps to draw an ER model ?